HungryVovka/HungryVovka/README.md

   + Attestato di completamento della Lingua Italiana, livello B2 (2026)
 * Coddy.Tech
   + Certificate of Completion in AI Prompts Fundamentals (2026)
+  + Certificate of Completion in C Fundamentals (2026)
   + Certificate of Completion in Excel Fundamentals (2026)
   + Certificate of Completion in Practice Basic Concepts (2026)
   + Certificate of Completion in Selection Sort (Data Structures and Algorithms, DSA) (2026)